UPPMAX/R-matlab-julia-HPC/docs/evaluations/20250324_r/README.md

 - More on parallelizing in R
-- It would be nice to perhaps have a little module on transferring files to and from the server: while I feel pretty confident about using R, I'm not completelt sure how to get files to and from he server.
+- It would be nice to perhaps have a little module on transferring files to and from the server: while I feel pretty confident about using R, I'm not completely sure how to get files to and from he server.
 And secondly, I'm 99% sure it should be reasonably straightforward, but it might be nice for there to be a little extra note on best practices for installing and using STAN